subratamazumder/react-amplified/README.md

 ## React App Using AWS Amplify

+POC to understand how to work with AWS Managed GraphQL service i.e., AWS AppSync

 This project has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [AWS Amplify](https://aws.amazon.com/amplify/)

 Detail instruction can be found here on [AWS Amplify Docs](https://docs.amplify.aws/start/getting-started/setup/q/integration/react)